linus-skola/a-tale-to-learn-by-linus-ornborg-sut19/README.md

-# A tall to learn by Linus, Carl, Anton, Khaled och Jonathan
+# A tale to learn by Linus, Carl, Anton, Khaled och Jonathan
 En unik saga